Why is the City doing this?

 What about all the other streets in the city?

-People are driving less, and walking and bicycling more than ever throughout the city.
 Alameda strongly urges all drivers to drive slowly and safely, and to expect to see people walking and biking along ALL streets.
-Our hospitals are facing unprecedented challenges and don't need any additional patients.
-Let’s keep our community safe and strong.

 How is the City monitoring this?

 City staff and volunteers will track the program’s effectiveness, monitor to ensure physical distancing is observed and modify efforts on an ongoing basis.
-City staff will work with community members and partners, including Bike East Bay and Bike Walk Alameda, to assist with outreach, including identifying Block Captains to help monitor, report issues, and replace signs and barricades, as needed.
-Enter your name in the form on the sidebar of this web page if you’re interested in volunteering.
+A full evaluation of the program will take place in Summer 2021, to assist in determining the next steps for the program.
+City staff will work with community members and partners, including Bike Walk Alameda, to assist with outreach, including identifying Block Captains to help monitor, report issues, and replace signs and barricades, as needed.
+Sign up as a volunteer under the "Volunteer!" tab, to help out.

 How will the City address enforcement?